blocsoc-iitd/zkbootcamp/README.md

 a) Implement a simple blockchain in Rust. https://blog.logrocket.com/how-to-build-a-blockchain-in-rust/

-b) You can develop random things ( CLI, torrent clients ) from scratch to test and improve rust, which will take a day's effort. https://github.com/codecrafters-io/build-your-own-x?tab=readme-ov-file
+b) You can develop random things ( CLI, torrent clients ) from scratch to test and improve Rust, which will take a day's effort. https://github.com/codecrafters-io/build-your-own-x?tab=readme-ov-file

 c) ADVANCED:  You can try creating proofs for your Rust program and have them verified.
 Will give you a basic intuition of how zero-knowledge proofs are being implemented.

 https://dev.risczero.com/api/

 https://succinctlabs.github.io/sp1/

-3. For those who are interested and want to get some initial readings and resources on Zero-knowledge proofs, refer to the following resources.
-It's recommended to through the ZK-Book with patience in detail,  while the others can used as extra resources, used randomly however you want.
+3. Refer to the following resources for those interested and wanting to get some initial readings and resources on Zero-knowledge proofs.
+It's recommended to use the ZK-Book with patience in detail, while the others can be used as extra resources, used randomly however you want.

 https://www.rareskills.io/zk-book

 https://zkiap.com/

 https://zkhack.dev/whiteboard/

 4. Practice GO a bit parallelly.
 You can use the resources shared earlier to learn GO.
 And for those who have some experience in GO and want to do some blockchain-relevant stuff with it, you can check out the Avalanche ecosystem.

 https://docs.avax.network/

 https://academy.avax.network/start

 You can try implementing precompiles in the Avalanche Subnet EVM.
 It's a good task that will give you a good idea of many underlying blockchain concepts.
-It can be tough to grasp in the beginning, but if you are confident enough in your basics then it would be a fun thing to look through the weekend.
+It can be tough to grasp initially, but if you are confident enough in your basics, it would be fun to look through the weekend.

 ## Week 4: The Road Forward for Blockchain and/or Use Case